caktus/talks/open-data-day/openrural/openblock.rst

 ---------------

 - Limited adoption a year after being open sourced
+- Easier to use, easier to install
+- Documentation
 - Take a moment to talk breifly about the architecture

 ----